-On May 24, picketing began at the construction site for the Strawberry Mansion Junior High SchooI.
-In this photograph, taken on May 29, the very influential civil rights group, the Four Hundred Ministers, has joined the protest.
-Since this was to be a school in a majority black neighborhood, the focus on the racial discrimination in the unions intersected with the fight for desegration in the schools.
+On May 24, picketing began at the construction site for the Strawberry Mansion Junior High School.
+In this photograph, taken on May 29, the highly influential civil rights group, the Four Hundred Ministers, has joined the protest.
+Since this was to be a school in a majority Black neighborhood, the focus on the racial discrimination in the unions intersected with the fight for desegration in the schools.

 Notes on the negative's envelope read: “Ministers join NAACP pickets at school construction project; Address: 31st and Dauphin Street; May 29, 1963; Time: 0645"